papayapeter/gpt-2-training/README.md

 # ghosts-of-data

-for finetuning gpt-2 to generate conversations about ai, cybernetics, control and ghosts additionaly for finetuning stylegan (1 or 2) to create image interpolations of the conversation partners
+for dataset parsing, dataset preperation & finetuning gpt-2 to generate conversations about ai, cybernetics, control and ghosts additionaly parsing, dataset preperation & interpolation generation with stylegan2 to create videos of the conversation partners

 ## global resources